THE PLAYBOOK Our Who, What, & Why.

 If a proposal is accepted, we enter into the “project kickoff” stage.
 During this important step, you can expect the following:

-- Introduction to the Project Manager – With the logistics and paperwork out of the way, we introduce our clients to our Project Manager, who handles setting up Basecamp (our platform for project management), sending the Brand Landscape, and giving an overall introduction to the process ahead of us.
+- INTRODUCTION TO THE PROJECT MANAGER: With the logistics out of the way, we introduce our clients to our Project Manager, who handles setting up Basecamp (our platform for project management), sending the Brand Landscape, and giving an overall introduction to the process ahead of us.
 There’s plenty more on the tools and platforms we use day-to-day later in the Playbook.

 We’ve spent a considerable amount of time internally thinking about and refining our core values.
 These aren’t the kind of core values you hang up in a board room and never think about (though we do have them hanging in our office) — these are driving and defining characteristics that make up the DNA of our company.
 We work hard to embody each of them daily, and if we find ourselves wandering off course, we reference to and reflect on them as-needed.

 We are invested in our work, but we know that work does not define us.
 We work at a diligent, yet comfortable pace, ensuring that we don’t take on more than we can handle.
 We want every member of the team to love their job (and we do), but at the end of the day, it’s a job.
 We go all in and do our best while we’re here so we can close our computers and enjoy time with family and friends when the workday is over.
 Balance is critical and keeps us coming back and giving 110% each day.

 While we hope that establishing rapport and expressing gratitude are inherent in our company culture, we recognize that in the hustle and bustle, we can lose sight.
 That’s why we are committed to daily completion of these simple, yet purposeful “5 things” in an effort to actively pursue the core values that drive us:

 FOCUS on LEARNING

 Spend 30 minutes each day on personal/professional development.
 Read a book.
 Read a blog.
 Learn something new.
 Every day.
 No excuses.